 Technical, Regulatory, Economic and Environmental Effectiveness of Textile Fibres Recycling

 With consumption trends showing a tendency towards more and cheaper products with shorter lifetimes, large quantities of no-longer used textile products and textile waste emerge.
 Currently, the non-reusable fraction is mostly downcycled into industrial rags, upholstery filling and insulation, or incinerated or landfilled.
-Less than 1% of textile waste is recycled into new fibres for clothing.
-In the meantime, more and more brands are setting ambitious targets for the use of recycled fibres from post-consumer textile streams in their garments.
-This increased demand and an increased awareness on the environmental impact, illustrates the great potential for high-quality fibre-to-fibre recycling.
+Less than 1% of textile waste is recycled into new fibers for clothing.
+In the meantime, more and more brands are setting ambitious targets for the use of recycled fibers from post-consumer textile streams in their garments.
+This increased demand, and an increased awareness on the environmental impact, illustrates the great potential for high-quality fiber-to-fiber recycling.

-The aims and objectives of this study are to provide substantial knowledge about the state of play and state of art of textile waste recycling on global level, and a clear and well-defined analysis of opportunities and challenges for European textile and clothing industry.
-The results of this study will be used as evidence base to improve the knowledge of the effectiveness and potential of existing and emerging recycling capabilities of most common fibres used singularly or in mixtures in the EU market.
-It will also provide an analysis of the economic and environmental effectiveness of those recycling technologies and a roadmap of the textile recycling technologies under development in order to support their industrial uptake.
-Finally, the study will also provide recommendations on relevant policy initiatives in order to tackle potential regulatory barriers and scale up textile waste recycling activities in the EU.
+The aims and objectives of this study were to provide substantial knowledge about the state of play and state of the art of textile waste recycling on global level, and a clear and well-defined analysis of opportunities and challenges for European textile and clothing industry.
+The results of this study are used as evidence base to improve the knowledge of the effectiveness and potential of existing and emerging recycling capabilities of most common fibers used singularly or in mixtures in the EU market.
+It also provides an analysis of the economic and environmental effectiveness of those recycling technologies and a roadmap of the textile recycling technologies under development in order to support their industrial uptake.
+Finally, the study also provides recommendations on relevant policy initiatives in order to tackle potential regulatory barriers and scale up textile waste recycling activities in the EU.

-Ecologic Institute is responsible for analysing the relevant regulatory framework and suggesting policy recommendations.
+Ecologic Institute was responsible for analyzing the relevant regulatory framework and suggesting policy recommendations.